-The physical changes that we made to the properties overall included upgrades to our common areas with improved lighting, redesigning security desks with line-of-sites, installation of magnetic door locks.
-To date, we have installed over 750 cameras throughout 27 senior buildings, two-family properties, and three scatter site communities.
-This system is centralized as opposed to an old system of site-based DVRs--and I'm sure everyone remembers the site-based DVRs.

-[Off mic]

-JANET ABRAHAMS: These cameras can zoom in for accurate pictures so that police can identify drug sellers, license plate numbers from hundreds of feet.
-We also have the ability to playback past incidents and also print high-resolution pictures, we have the capabilities of recording and storing up to 14 days of video in all cameras, the recorded video, it is encrypted, which is allowable in court.
-Both NHA and the police have used our videos as evidence in various criminal trials, eviction cases.

-It should also be noted that we also installed in all our common areas speaker systems.
-The speaker system is used by the security guards to address potential offenders by
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING135 2 common areas with improved lighting, redesigning 3 security desks with line-of-sites, installation of 4 magnetic door locks.
+To date, we have installed 5 over 750 cameras throughout 27 senior buildings, 6 two-family properties, and three scatter site 7 communities.
+This system is centralized as 8 opposed to an old system of site-based DVRsand 9 I'm sure everyone remembers the site-based DVRs.
+10 [Off mic] 11 JANET ABRAHAMS: These cameras can 12 zoom in for accurate pictures so that police can 13 identify drug sellers, license plate numbers from 14 hundreds of feet.
+We also have the ability to 15 playback past incidents and also print high- 16 resolution pictures, we have the capabilities of 17 recording and storing up to 14 days of video in 18 all cameras, the recorded video, it is encrypted, 19 which is allowable in court.
+Both NHA and the 20 police have used our videos as evidence in various 21 criminal trials, eviction cases.
+22 It should also be noted that we 23 also installed in all our common areas speaker 24 systems.
+The speaker system is used by the 25 security guards to address potential offenders by

-2 simply stating on the speaker system, please move 3 away, the police is on their way.

-Obviously, we don't have cameras everywhere.
-So the last three aspects of the system was aimed at getting unauthorized and residents off and on off the property.
-The visitor management system, which is called the EasyLobby system, requires that every visitor register with the security guard and show a photo I.D. which is scanned into a database and a visitor badge is produced showing the visitor's pictures and the unit they are visiting.

-The system was developed more for an office buildings, such as the tag that I'm currently wearing.
-As I'm sure many of you--it can be done quickly and imposes no inconvenience to our visitors.

-We also implemented an I.D. badge access system that is for our current resident population.
-The badge will open designated doors to buildings and displays the resident's picture on the computer system that is standing on the security guard's desk so that they can confirm that it is the resident entering the building.
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING136 2 simply stating on the speaker system, please move 3 away, the police is on their way.
+4 Obviously, we don't have cameras 5 everywhere.
+So the last three aspects of the 6 system was aimed at getting unauthorized and 7 residents off and on off the property.
+The 8 visitor management system, which is called the 9 EasyLobby system, requires that every visitor 10 register with the security guard and show a photo 11 I.D. which is scanned into a database and a 12 visitor badge is produced showing the visitor's 13 pictures and the unit they are visiting.
+14 The system was developed more for 15 an office buildings, such as the tag that I'm 16 currently wearing.
+As I'm sure many of youit 17 can be done quickly and imposes no inconvenience 18 to our visitors.
+19 We also implemented an I.D. badge 20 access system that is for our current resident 21 population.
+The badge will open designated doors 22 to buildings and displays the resident's picture 23 on the computer system that is standing on the 24 security guard's desk so that they can confirm 25 that it is the resident entering the building.